-- The reasons and judgment of the Supreme Court of Canada in Canada (Attorney General) v.
-Collins Family Trust, 2022 SCC 26 are appealed to the Bowman Moot Court for Tax Appeals.
+- The reasons and judgment of the Supreme Court of Canada in Deans Knight Income Corp. v.
+Canada, 2023 SCC 16 are appealed to the Bowman Moot Court for Tax Appeals.

 - The questions in issue on appeal are:

-All other issues raised before the British Columbia Supreme Court, the British Columbia Court of Appeal, and the Supreme Court of Canada are not appealed from.
+- All other issues raised before the Tax Court of Canada, the Federal Court of Appeal, and the Supreme Court of Canada are not appealed from.

 View Dentons’ capabilities on